 It is important to ensure that we maintain a skilled and flexible workforce and that the impact of the recession on local people in terms of unemployment, financial exclusion and homelessness is minimised.
 Considerable effort has been directed in recent years to promote opportunities for young people to access the labour market.
-This effort will be maintained, however additional actions by the Council will be taken to:
+This effort will be maintained, however additional actions will be taken to:

-(i) Review access to jobs locally and redundancy support services to ensure a continuing co-ordinated response to unemployment;

-- (ii) Assisting local companies to access training advice and support, particularly to engage young people in work based training and/or apprenticeship programmes; - (iii) Engage money advice and social services to assist in directing enquiries for increased support and assistance to meet local need.
+- (i) Review access to jobs locally and redundancy support services to ensure a continuing coordinated response to unemployment; - (ii) Assisting local companies to access training advice and support, particularly to engage young people in work based training and/or apprenticeship programmes; - (iii) Partners through our Workforce Plus Group will offer health and safety and health promotion advice / consultancy to encourage a healthy and resilient workforce to deal with the effects of the recession; and - (iv) Engage money advice and social services to assist in directing enquiries for increased support and assistance to meet local need.